-5.09.5 Combined Line and Busy Lamps - Dial Areas (Fig. 25)
+5.09.5 Combined Line and Busy Lamps - Dial Areas, Fig. 25

-When ringing current is applied to the line at the central office, PBX, or distant end of a private line, the (R) relay will operate, current passing through its secondary winding to ground direct or through the (R1) relay and (R1) varistor combination.
+When ringing current is applied to the line at the central office, PBX, or distant end of a private line, the (R) relay will operate, current passing through its secondary winding direct to ground or through the (R1) relay and (R1) varistor combination.
 The (R) relay will lock, operated, on its primary winding under control of the (SR) relay and the battery cutoff key.
 The operation of the (R) relay starts the flashing relays functioning, and, if the (R1) relay is not used, operates the common ringer or buzzer.
 The flashing relays cause the line and busy lamps to flash.
 If the (R1) relay is provided, the common ringer or buzzer will operate only while this relay is operated.
 The (R1) relay is operated only while ringing current is applied to the line and is used to provide an intermittent signal.

-When the line is busy, either by a station being connected to the line or by the hold condition being placed on the line, the (B) relay will operate, operating the (SR) relay.
-The (SR) relay will light the line and busy lamps steadily, and also release the (R) relay which stops the flashing relays functioning and silences the common ringer or buzzer.
+When the line is busy, because a station has been connected to the line or because the hold condition has been placed on the line, the (B) relay will operate, operating the (SR) relay.
+The (SR) relay will light the line and busy lamps steadily, and also will release the (R) relay which stops the flashing relays and silences the common ringer or buzzer.
 The (SR) relay is a slow releasing relay and is used to prevent the flashing of the line and busy lamps during dialing.
-When the automatic cutoff circuit is used the (SR) relay operates directly from that circuit or the automatic cutoff control circuit.
+When the automatic cutoff circuit is used, the (SR) relay operates directly from that circuit or the automatic cutoff control circuit.
 The (B) relay does not operate in this case.

-5.09.6 Combined Line and Busy Lamps - Manual Areas (Fig. 26)
+5.09.6 Combined Line and Busy Lamps - Manual Areas, Fig. 26

 When ringing current is applied to the line at the central office, PBX, or distant end of a private line, the (R) relay will operate through its secondary winding.
 The (R) relay will lock, operated, through its primary winding and the battery cutoff key directly or through the (AU) relay.
-The (AU) relay operates the common ringer or buzzer, and is used if these audible signals are to operate on 60 cycle 16 to 21 volts ac supply or 105 volts ac.
-The operation of the (R) relay starts the flashing relays functioning which flash the line and busy lamps.
+The (AU) relay operates the common ringer or buzzer, and is used if the audible signals are to operate on 60-cycle 16- through 21-volt ac or 105-volt ac supply.
+The operation of the (R) relay starts the flashing relays which flash the line and busy lamps.
 The (R) relay also operates the common ringer or buzzer if the (AU) relay is not provided.
-When the line is busy, either by a station being connected to the line or by the hold condition being placed on the line, the (B) relay will operate, lighting the line and busy lamps steadily, stopping the flashing relays from functioning, and silencing the common ringer or buzzer, If the line and busy lamps are operated on ac or if the lamps are in key telephone sets operating on either ac or dc the 17A key telephone unit is provided and will control the lamps.
+When the line is busy, because a station has been connected to the line or because the hold condition has been placed on the line, the (B) relay will operate, lighting the line and busy lamps steadily, stopping the flashing relays, and silencing the common ringer or buzzer.
+If the line and busy lamps are operated on alternating current or if the lamps are in key telephone sets operating on either alternating current or direct current, the 17A KTU is provided and will control the lamps.

-5.09.7 Battery Cutoff Key (Figs. 23 to 26)
+5.09.7 Battery Cutoff Key, Figs. 23 through 26